How to Create NPS Surveys with HubSpot Service Hub

-However, it is important to note that NPS scores below zero are generally considered low, indicating a higher proportion of detractors compared to promoters.
+However, NPS scores below zero are generally considered low, indicating a higher proportion of detractors than promoters.
 Scores greater than 0 are considered good, and scores above 50 are considered excellent.

 Next, it's time to use HubSpot's analytics tools to measure and analyze your survey results.
 Within the HubSpot Service Hub, you can access several analytics tools to view and analyze the survey results.
 Here are a few ways you can use these tools to track and compare the results of your surveys:

 View the results: Once a survey is complete, you can view the results by navigating to the Surveys & Feedback section.
 From there, you can see the overall NPS score, the breakdown of responses by Promoters, Passives, and Detractors, and the result of each question on the survey.

 Track the scores: If you conduct NPS surveys regularly, you can track the scores over time and see how customer satisfaction changes.
 This can help you identify trends and patterns in customer feedback, such as common complaints or areas of dissatisfaction.